14 Essential Architectural Concepts Every Architecture Student Should Master

 What it is about: Building in digital.

-Can we call technology a type of architectural concept?
+Can we call technology a type of architectural design concept?
 It’s debatable.

 The heydar aliyev center by zaha hadid